zwiebert/tronferno-mcu-bin/README.md

   * download the files
   * open command prompt and change to directory containing the avr_flash.sh file
   * connect ISP-flasher to PC via USB cable and to ATmega328p via ISP cable
-  * find out which serial port the ESP is connected to (e.g. ls /dev/ttyACM* )
+  * find out which serial port the flasher hardware is connected to (e.g. ls /dev/ttyACM* )
   * (install avrdude and add it to path)
   * run: . avr_flash.sh /dev/ttyACMx